 Unconsciousness or self-blindness or lack of insight is another way to put it: at-effect rather than at-choice, even though at some level it is a choice that knowingness knows about in the depths of oneself.

-What I saw was an inflated and brittle false self that needed propping up with a sense of control and dominance, covering an extreme insecurity, and a compensation by this constant effort to be what one is not, but think one should be.
-The lack of respect of boundaries had to do with seeing another person as an extension of one’s own ego, one’s own sense of separation and lack, such that if a perceived other does or is perceived to do something contrary to what the enforce rigid rules and feeling of control dictated, a reaction ensued arising out of this old inherited mechanism: fear, judgement, jealousy, anger… and a sense of unworthiness that is projected outward and blamed on some cause out there, even though it is not out there.
+What I saw was an inflated and brittle false self that needed propping up with a sense of control and dominance, covering an intense and hidden insecurity, and a compensation by a constant effort to be what one is not, but think one should be (the game of the ego).
+The lack of respect of boundaries had to do with seeing another person as an extension of one’s own ego, one’s own sense of separation and lack, such that if a perceived other does (or is perceived to do) something contrary to what the ego wants, or violates the enforced rigid rules and feeling of control dictates, a reaction ensued arising out of this old inherited mechanism, such as fear, judgement, jealousy, anger… and a sense of unworthiness that is projected outward and blamed on some cause out there, even though it is not out there.

 What can you do?
-The mind may not have the answers, but can be pointed towards what does have the answer.
-Bring consciousness to whatever is perceived, whether it is within oneself or an “other”, and expand to what surrounds it.
-It may sound simplistic, but the consciousness that we are knows no boundaries or limits, contains all experience, and holds within it an intelligence far beyond the intellectual machine or the automatic reactions.
-It is in fact what you are, beyond beliefs and past, which is only memory now.
-This benevolent observer, this awake awareness is always present, always secure, always available, beyond the mind, merely covered over by personal filters (habits of thinking).
+The mind may not have the answers, since the problem originates from the mind, but can be pointed towards what does have the answer.
+The answer starts with bringing awareness to whatever is perceived, whether it is within oneself or an “other”, and expand to what surrounds it.
+It may sound simplistic, but the Consciousness That We Are knows no boundaries or limits, contains all experience, and holds within it an intelligence far beyond the intellectual machine or the automatic reactions.
+It is in fact at core your identity, the only reality, beyond beliefs and past, which is only memory now.
+This benevolent observer, this awake awareness is always present, always secure, always available, beyond the mind, is merely covered over by personal filters (habits of thinking).
 It is unattached to any situation or outcome because it is beyond time and place, personal meaning, value and significance, yet contains all in it’s embrace.
 Perfection knows no limits.
 Always new, always fresh, clean of the past, happy and free.